 But somewhere in an alternate universe, there’s a small number of controversial Iraqi filmmakers making and releasing movies that depict office dwellers, policemen and firefighters going about their business when suddenly bombs and missiles rain down from the sky.
 The unseen enemy flattens half the city (not just a handful of iconic buildings) and the movies zero in on individual stories of people whose children are torn limb from limb by nail bombs, who lie trapped in rubble for hours while rescuers try to reach them, whose wedding parties are bombed by errant ordnance.

-And middle easterners, Muslims, indeed all of us might well be asking; is it too soon?
+And as Middle Easterners, Muslims and indeed everyone else might well be asking; is it too soon?